eed3si9n/eed3si9n.com/content/posts/simplifying-sbt-with-common-settings.md

 First, it doesn't work on all settings and tasks.
 For `ThisBuild` scoping to work, the key must be absent from `projectSettings`, which one would not know unless they read the code or run `inspect <key>`.
 For example, setting `ThisBuild / target` would have no effect since `target` is a project-level setting.

 Second, `x.value` does not dynamically dispatch its call like object-oriented programming languages do with `this.foo()`.
 See [.value lookup vs dynamic dispatch](https://www.scala-sbt.org/1.x/docs/Scope-Delegation.html#.value+lookup+vs+dynamic+dispatch).
-So for a contrived example let's condider:
+So for a contrived example let's consider:

 ```scala
 ThisBuild / scalaVersion := "3.1.1"